CatGCN: Graph Convolutional Networks with Categorical Node Features: Methodology

 Similar as standard GCNs, CatGCN is learned in an end-to-end manner by optimizing an objective function:

-where $l(\cdot)$ is a classification loss such as cross-entropy~\cite{GCN} over the training node set $U$.
+where $l(\cdot)$ is a classification loss such as cross-entropy~\cite{GCN} over the training set $\mathbb{U}$ of labeled nodes.
 The final node representation $\mathbf{y}_u$ of node $u$ is normalized to be a distribution over prediction labels $\mathbf{\tilde{y}}_u$.
-The one-hot vector $\mathbf{g}_{u} \in \mathcal{R}^{C}$ denotes the ground-truth of node $u$. $\mathbf{\Theta}$ represents all model parameters, and $\eta$ is a hyper-parameter to balance the effect of loss and regularization.
-In the following, the subscript $u$ is omitted for the briefness of notations.
+The one-hot vector $\mathbf{g}_{u} \in \mathbb{R}^{C}$ denotes the ground-truth of node $u$. $\mathbf{\Theta}$ represents all model parameters, and $\eta$ is a hyper-parameter to balance the effect of loss and regularization.
+In the following, we introduce the learning of initial node representation $\mathbf{h}_u$ from its categorical features $\mathbf{x}_u$, the subscript $u$ is thus omitted for the briefness of notations.